insanity54/docs-1/docs/reference/client-library.md

 ### Return value

+Returns `undefined` if there are no matches for the given CID.

-The method returns a `Web3Response` object, which extends the [Fetch API response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) to add two iterator methods unique to the Web3.Storage client library: `files()` and `unixFsIterator()`.
+If found, the method returns a `Web3Response` object, which extends the [Fetch API response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) to add two iterator methods unique to the Web3.Storage client library: `files()` and `unixFsIterator()`.

 #### Using File objects